 The Singapore Sling is considered the unofficial drink of Singapore and it was supposedly invented in 1915 by Ngiam Tong Boon, a bartender at the Raffles Hotel.
 Makes sure you stop by the Long Bar in the Raffles Hotel to sample the famous cocktails where it was first poured.

-Unfortunately, the Raffles Hotel is under construction until August 2019.
-If you visit Singapore before it reopens then try Nutmeg & Clove on Ann Siang Hill in Chinatown to get your Singapore Sling fix.
+The Raffles Hotel renovated the Long Bar and it’s available for walk-ins only.
+You can also try Nutmeg & Clove on Ann Siang Hill in Chinatown to get your Singapore Sling fix.

 20. Try Kaya Toast